-If you visit a healthcare professional for a concussion, you’ll probably be told to lie down in a dark room until all your symptoms go away.
-If you get any other advice, it’s usually just another way of saying, “Rest.”
-But in most cases, that’s not the best way to treat a concussion.
-And in our experience treating hundreds of patients, many of whom have had symptoms that lasted for months or years, we know that it can be frustratingly ineffective.
+If you visit a doctor for a concussion, you might be told to lie down in a dark room until all your symptoms go away.
+Many doctors learned that rest was the best way for patients to heal safely from a concussion, but that is no longer best practice.
+In fact, research shows that active management of concussion has better outcomes.
+And in our experience treating thousands of patients, many of whom had symptoms that lasted for months or years, we know that “rest until you feel better” can be frustratingly ineffective.

 Concussion symptoms can be confusing.
-They don’t always show up right away, they can come and go, and they don’t always go away without extra therapy.
+They don’t always show up immediately, they can come and go, and they don’t always go away without treatment.
 We treat concussion patients every day and answer these questions for our patients regularly.
 That’s why we’ve put together a guide to concussion symptoms, including:

 About a year ago I did an interview over the phone with a sports-talk radio show in Texas.
 The topic was concussion in high school football (Texas is all about high school football).
 I talked about treatment for long-term concussion effects and how new therapies are available that can be extremely effective.
 I also mentioned research that shows treatment effectiveness even when the concussion (or concussions) happened years earlier.